Citation: James D. Harvey, ed., Pursuit 4, no. 3 (November 1971): 35.

 The Watts Athletic Center was also the home of the Baldwin-Wallace Athletic Archives.
 The Athletic Archives were opened on Homecoming Day, October 24, 1981, with a special display in recognition of the 20th reunion of the undefeated, untied 1961 Yellow Jacket Football Team.
 The archives included many interesting items including scrapbooks from the 20's, the 30's, and the 40's, and many unusual pictures including some from the very early years.
 Among the most interesting materials were clippings of the 35-36 era and the 1978 National Championship team coached by Lee Tressel.
 Displays also included items of interest from all sports.

 In 1984, Baldwin-Wallace considered moving or razing the historic building because it did not fit into the context of the site proposed for the $6 million Recreation Center.
 A proposal was discussed with the City of Berea to sell the 54 year-old building to the city for one dollar.
 It was to be moved near the Berea city Hall to be used as a civic center for the community.
 Although a tentative agreement was reached, the City council rejected two ordinances that would have allowed the city to buy and move the building.
 The was also a plan in 1984 to connect the Watts Building with the Ursprung Gymnasium.
-Ultimately, the building was tom to provide room for the new Recreation Center to be built around the Ursprung Gymnasium.
+Ultimately, the building was torn to provide room for the new Recreation Center to be built around the Ursprung Gymnasium.

 Coach Ray Watts' successful athletic career began in 1928 when he joined the college faculty on a part-time basis as football coach.
 He earned his bachelor of science degree from Baldwin-Wallace in 1933.
 For thirty-two years, he served as a professor of Health and Physical Education, upgrading the H.P .E. program and the athletic program.
 As a coach and athletic director, he promoted the building of a swimming pool, gymnasium, football field, cinder track, and stadium which earned his name.
 In addition, he was also the basketball coach for twenty-three years, earning several Ohio Athletic conference titles.
 Coach Watts received the 1960 Alumni Award, and was inducted into the National Association of Intercollegiate Athletics Hall of Fame in 1962.
 In 1965, he became one of the initial three inductees of the Baldwin-Wallace Letterman's Hall of Fame.